odicforcesounds/devblog/docs/books.md

 # Books: I am selling Books

 I wish to sell some books.
 There are a lot of sites for this, but I think I will create my own.
-From Philosophy to Religions, Metaphysics, Politics, History and Psychology.
+From Philosophy to Religions, Metaphysics, Politics, History and Psychology, Art, Poetry, Literature, etc...
+Most in Portuguese, some in Franch, English, Germany, Greek, Latin, Arabic, and I guess is all the languages of all books I have.
+They are almost 10.000 books. ;)

 Older and New.
 Is what I like to read without excluding the Technical ones about technology.